bitspittle/racketeer/limp/README.md

 An environment is a scoped collection of methods, variables, and converters.

-When constructed, a new environment is totally empty, but you can use the provided utility method, `Environment.installUsefulDefaults()`, to add a bunch of useful logic, math, and other generally helpful behavior.
+When constructed, a new environment is totally empty, but you can use the provided utility method, `Environment.installDefaults()`, to add a bunch of useful logic, math, and other generally helpful behavior.
+(You probably want to do this!)

 #### Method

+You can define and add methods.

 A method is some logic, tagged with a name and specifying the number of arguments it can consume.

+For example, the add method takes two arguments (and returns their sum, if the two arguments are integers).

 A method can additionally be configured to accept optional parameters as well as to consume all remaining arguments in the expression.
 The latter is useful for a method that can take a dynamic number of arguments, say a method like